 Windows suddenly CRASHES

-While working, watching move or playing game Your Windows computer crashes with a blue Screen, and you lose all of your unsaved work ?
-Most of times Computer crashes can be caused by a Hard ware failure or software update gone wrong or installed driver get corrupted.
+While working, watching a movie or playing a game Your Windows computer crashes with a Blue Screen, and you lose all of your unsaved work?
+Most of the time Computer crashes can be caused by a hardware failure or software update gone wrong or installed driver get corrupted.
 If your programs or your system crash constantly or the infamous BSOD (Blue Screen of Death) appears regularly, it’s a clear warning that your system is not working properly and you should look into it.

 - You could be dealing with a technical issue caused by a potential incompatibility between your software and/or hardware